 Legend has it that Jacob Davis, a tailor in Reno, discovered that by setting rivets into miner’s canvas pants, they lasted longer - which was really a major issue facing the 49’ers.
 Davis wanted to patent his design, but needed help, so he reached out to the main pants guy around: Levi Strauss.
 Together, they patented the design in 1873 and Davis became the plant manager for Levi’s, overseeing the first production of American blue jeans.

 This is just for fun.
 The arcuate is that stitched signature on the back pockets like Levi’s classic "seagull."
-Both Full Count and Iron Heart have arcuates inspired by Levi’s, but many brands have opted to leave the pockets clean and let the denim represent itself.
+Both Full Count and Iron Heart have arcuates inspired by Levi’s, but many brands, like orSlow, have opted to leave the pockets clean and let the denim represent itself.